Easy Access to Epic Views: The 6 Best Hikes in Bryce Canyon

 I Learned a Long Time Ago: Hiking Is the Best Way to Explore an Area

 Growing up in St. George, Utah, being in the outdoors literally came with the territory.
-From Zion National Park, an hour from home, to the towering crack climbs of Indian Creek, and the remote backpacking of Paria Canyon, I have made every effort to see it all.
+From Zion National Park, an hour from home, to the towering crack climbing in Indian Creek, and the remote backpacking of Paria Canyon, I have made every effort to see it all.

 From an early age, I’ve been hooked on sharing my passion for our national parks with others.
 I personally think there’s no better way to enjoy your environment than by hiking through it, so I joined Zion Guide Hub as a way to not only improve my guiding skills but welcome more people to the beauty of the area.